Language

 3 Easy Sight Words Activities For Distance Learning

 Sight Words are frequently used words in basic reading and writing.
 Since these words are not phonetic, the child should be able to identify them by sight or memory.
 These words are also called popcorn words because they pop up frequently.
-The best way to teach sight words is repetition and engagement.
-There are lots …
+The best way to teach sight words is through repetition and engagement.
+There are …

 3 Easy Sight Words Activities For Distance Learning Read More »